ThemeBoy/ajax-dropdowns/readme.txt

 = Upgrading =

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

+== Screenshots ==

+1. Manage dropdowns in admin.
+2. Posts in the dropdown can be reordered via drag and drop.
+3. Available posts are grouped by post type and can be added to the dropdown.
+4. Post query method can be set to Ajax, inline, or redirect.
+5. Copy and paste the shortcode into any post or page.
+6. A dropdown is displayed on the frontend to swap the content below it.

 == Changelog ==